Quickstart for Model Developers#

 Perform a hyperparameter search using the Determined adaptive hyperparameter tuning algorithm.

-Although the Python model and data pipeline definition files are not explained in this quickstart, you might want to review them to see how to call the Determined API from your code:
+Although the Python model and data pipeline definition files are not explained in this quickstart, you can review them to find out how to call the Determined API from your own code:

 Model data loading and preparation code.

 After gaining basic familiarity with Determined tools and operations, you can replace these files with your model data and code, and set configuration parameters for the kind of experiments you want to run.

 Install Determined and Run a Local Single CPU/GPU Training Job#